A 100% online, CAHME-accredited Master of Health Administration.

-Healthcare is the nation’s fastest-growing employer, and it urgently needs managers and leaders.1,2
+Healthcare is one of the fastest-growing employment sectors in the nation, and organizations urgently need managers and leaders.1,2

-Positions for medical and health services managers are projected to grow 18 percent from 2018 to 2028.1 That’s more than 3x the national average and 4 percent2 faster than healthcare occupations overall.
+Positions for medical and health services managers are projected to grow 32% from 2020 to 2030.1 That’s more than four times the national average.

 Prosper in an ever-changing industry with the CAHME-accredited Master of Health Administration curriculum.